apache/servicecomb-mesher/docs/configurations/destination_resolver.md

 # Destination Resolver

-Destination Resolver is a module to parse each protocol request to get a target service name. you can write your own resolver implementation for different protocol.
+Destination Resolver is a module to parse each protocol request to get a target service name.
+You can write your own resolver implementation for different protocols.

 ## Configurations

-example
+Example:
 ```yaml
 plugin:
   destinationResolver: